wp-plugins/file-gallery/readme.txt

 3.  simple, easy to use UI with drag and drop sorting shows attachment thumbnails beneath text editor: everything attachments-related is on the same screen you're editing your post on
+4.  fully integrated with the visual editor (tinyMCE) - click on the [gallery] placeholder image and change any option in the File Gallery metabox - changes will be applied instantly
-4.  settings page extends the default media settings page
+5.  settings page extends the default media settings page
-5.  attach copies of items from media library to current post (copies data only, not the file)
+6.  attach copies of items from media library to current post (copies data only, not the file)
-6.  copy all attachments from another post
+7.  copy all attachments from another post
-7.  unattach (detach) items from current post
+8.  unattach (detach) items from current post
-8.  media tags = tag your attachments and then use those tags to choose which attachments you want to display in your gallery or to filter your media library items.
+9.  media tags = tag your attachments and then use those tags to choose which attachments you want to display in your gallery or to filter your media library items.
-9.  different background colors for items in media library depending on their status = completely unattached (white), attached to other posts (red), or attached to current post (yellow)
+10.  different background colors for items in media library depending on their status = completely unattached (white), attached to other posts (red), or attached to current post (yellow)
-10. compatible with "WordPress Mobile Edition", "Media Tags" and "WPML Multilingual CMS" plugins
+11. compatible with "WordPress Mobile Edition", "Media Tags" and "WPML Multilingual CMS" plugins
-11. basic caching of gallery output and frequent queries (transients)
+12. basic caching of gallery output and frequent queries (transients)
-12. various smaller modifications described in help files (coming soon!)
+13. various smaller modifications described in help files (coming soon!)

 == Screenshots ==